belle2/basf2/online_book/basf2/various_additions.rst

-Notice that *each particle/anti-particle list is sorted separately*, i.e.,if certain event has multiple :math:`B^+` and :math:`B^-` candidates, and you apply the ranking function to any of the particle lists, each list will be ranked separetely.
+Notice that *each particle/anti-particle list is sorted separately*, i.e.,if certain event has multiple :math:`B^+` and :math:`B^-` candidates, and you apply the ranking function to any of the particle lists, each list will be ranked separately.

 Best candidate selection can then be performed by simply selecting the particle with the lowest rank.
-You can do that by either applying a cut on the particle list, or directly through the `rankByHighest` and `rankByLowest` functions, by specifing a non-zero value for the ``numBest`` parameter.
+You can do that by either applying a cut on the particle list, or directly through the `rankByHighest` and `rankByLowest` functions, by specifying a non-zero value for the ``numBest`` parameter.
 Make sure to check the documentation of these functions.